General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Preliminaries

-where $a(t)$ is the scale factor of the universe, $g_{00}=1$ indicates that coordinate time is equal to proper time, $g_{0i}=0$ is the (global) synchronicity condition (see Landau and Lifshitz~\cite{I.12}, \S~84) and $\tilde{g}_{ij}$ is the metric tensor of the three-dimensional maximally symmetric sub-spaces of constant time.
-From the Killing equations $\xi_{\mu;\nu}+\xi_{\nu;\mu}=0$ and (\ref{eq:metric-flrw}) it follows that the functions $\xi^{\mu}(t,\bm{x})$ in (\ref{func}) become
+where $a(t)$ is the scale factor of the universe, $g_{00}=1$ indicates that coordinate time is equal to proper time, $g_{0i}=0$ is the global synchronicity condition (see \cite{I.12}, \S~84) and $\tilde{g}_{ij}$\footnote{Quantities with a tilde, i.e., $\tilde{q}$, belong to the three-dimensional maximally symmetric subspaces of constant time.} is the metric tensor of the three-dimensional maximally symmetric sub-spaces of constant time.
+From the Killing equations $\xi_{\mu;\nu}+\xi_{\nu;\mu}=0$ and~(\ref{eq:metric-flrw}) it follows that the functions $\xi^{\mu}(t,\boldsymbol{x})$ in~(\ref{func}) become

 if only transformations between synchronous coordinates are allowed.
-The four functions $\psi(\bm{x})$ and $\chi^i(\bm{x})$ cannot be fixed since the four coordinate conditions $g_{00}=1$ and $g_{0i}=0$ have already exhausted all four degrees of freedom, see Weinberg~\cite{c8}, Section~7.4 on coordinate conditions.
+The four functions $\psi(\boldsymbol{x})$ and $\chi^i(\boldsymbol{x})$ cannot be fixed since the four coordinate conditions $g_{00}=1$ and $g_{0i}=0$ have already exhausted all four degrees of freedom, see \cite{c8}, Section~7.4 on coordinate conditions.

-Secondly, a property of a synchronous system of reference~(\ref{eq:metric-flrw}), which is important for the derivation of the evolution equations, is that the space-space components of the four-dimensional Ricci curvature tensor $R^\mu{}_\nu$ is split up into two parts such that one part contains exclusively all time-derivatives of the space-space components of the metric tensor and the second part $R^i{}_j$ is precisely the Ricci curvature tensor of the three-dimensional sub-spaces of constant time, see (97.10) in the textbook of Landau and Lifshitz~\cite{I.12}.
-This property makes it possible to apply the decomposition theorems of York, Stewart, and Walker to the perturbed metric tensor and perturbed Ricci tensor.
+Secondly, a property of synchronous systems of reference is that the space-space components of the four-dimensional Ricci curvature tensor $R_{\mu\nu}$ are split into two parts such that one part contains exclusively all time-derivatives of the space-space components of the metric tensor $g_{ij}$ and the second part $R_{ij}$ is the Ricci curvature tensor of the three-dimensional sub-spaces.
+In fact, $R_{ij}$ is the three-dimensional Ricci tensor which is expressed in terms of $g_{ij}$ in the same way as $R_{\mu\nu}$ is expressed in terms of $g_{\mu\nu}$.
+All operations of raising indices and of covariant differentiation are carried out with the three-dimensional metric $g_{ij}$, \cite{I.12}, \S~97.
+These properties make it possible to apply the decomposition theorems of \cite{York1974}, \cite{SteWa} and \cite{Stewart} to the perturbed metric three-tensor and perturbed Ricci three-tensor.

-In conclusion, in order to arrive at the non-relativistic limit and to apply the decomposition theorem of symmetric second-rank three-tensors, a synchronous system of reference is the most appropriate coordinate system to derive the evolution equations (\ref{subeq:final}).
+In conclusion, a synchronous system of reference is the most appropriate coordinate system to derive the evolution equations for the density perturbations $\varepsilon^\true_\een$ and $n^\true_\een$.